Therapeutic Yoga For Knee Pain Relief

 Blood Circulation increases with this asana in the legs and knees.
 This yoga for knee pain relief will strengthen the Femur Bone which in turn strengthens the knee.

-This asana for knee pain is performed against gravity which makes the legs and knees tension free.
+This asana for knee pain is performed against gravity which makes the legs and knees tension-free.

 6. Supta Padangusthasana

-This asana improves blood circulation in the legs and also strengthens the legs which got weakened due to pain in knees.
+This asana improves blood circulation in the legs and also strengthens the legs which got weakened due to pain in the knees.

 8. Knee Traction

 This yoga for knee pain relief is made practiced at our institute with the help of expert teachers.
-This asana makes the traction in knees which ease the blood flow in knees and the patient, in turn, gets relief in knee pain.
+This asana makes the traction in knees which ease the blood flow in the knees and the patient, in turn, gets relief in knee pain.

 9. Utthita Bhekasana